10 Weird Discounts You Can Get With Your Costco Membership

 You could save on auto and home insurance, too.
-When switching to insurance provided through Costco, members said they saved an average of $587 in the first year.
-With those savings, you could take that Disney cruise.
+When switching to insurance provided through Costco, members said they saved an average of $596 in the first year.
+With those savings, you could buy that pool.

 10. Some Weirdly Expensive Stuff